blacksrc/magicSquare/README.md

 magicSquare
 ===========

-Simple PHP function to generate odd dimentional magic square within GD library.
+Simple PHP function to generate odd dimentional magic square within GD.

 ### How To Do:
 First download `magicSquare.php` and `tahmoa.ttf` files and include the magicSquare.php to the page.